shieldproject/shield/docs/ops/manual.md

   value here (i.e. `##003300`) or other CSS-compatible color identifier, and the web UI will use it to colorize the environment name.

+  In the Docker image (under automatic configuration), this can be set by the `$SHIELD_COLOR` environment variable.

 - **api.env** - An name for the environment, that SHIELD will pass through to clients accessing its API and web management console.
 This can be useful for differentiating your staging SHIELD from your production SHIELD.
 By default, no environment is set.

+  In the Docker image (under automatic configuration), this can be set by the `$SHIELD_ENV_NAME` environment variable.

 - **api.failsafe.username** - When the SHIELD core starts up, it checks the local users table.
 If it is empty (there are no